civil & environmental Engineering

 Research

-The University of Maine is a prestigious research institution with world-class research facilities such as the Advanced Structures and Composites Center .
-Maine is an EPSCoR state and Umaine leads the National Science Foundation (NSF) funded SEANET project which mainly focuses on sustainable aquaculture.
+The University of Maine is a leading research institution with world-class research facilities such as the Advanced Structures and Composites Center.
+Maine is an EPSCoR state and UMaine leads the National Science Foundation (NSF) funded SEANET project which mainly focuses on sustainable aquaculture.

 Environmental and Water Resources Engineering